TomSoerr/odin-landing-page/README.md

 ![preview gif](./media/prev.gif)

 ## Description
-In this second project of “The Odin Project” I create a landing page with HTML and CSS.
+In this second project of “The Odin Project” I create a landing page with HTML and CSS. <br>
 This project has:
 - a fixed header,
 - a footer with contact information and